ec429/boosteriferous/README.txt

 Requires tech General Rocketry to unlock.

 One caveat to note: the Amount is based on the part's total fuel capacity; if you reduce the part's SolidFuel resource in the VAB/SPH, you will effectively chop off the beginning of your thrust profile.
+(This caveat also applies to all the following profiles.)

 Linear
 ~~~~~~